samuel-walters/eng110_devops/documentation/commands.md

 - `vagrant reload`.
 - Put in the ip in your browser.

+### Env Variables
+- Persistent: don't need to set something every time
+- How to check existing `Env var`, `printenv` OR `env`.
+- How to print specific `env var` - `printenv variable_here` gives you the value of the variable (the key).
+- How to create an env var - the key word is `export`.
+- `export key=value`.
+- As soon as you leave the terminal, the environment is dead.
+- You have to make the environment variable persistent in order for it to survive.
+- How to make an `env var` persistent on linux ubuntu:
+`nano .bashrc`, go to the bottom of the file and type:
+`export variable_name='value'`.

+##### Purpose of Env Var

+- DRY: don't repeat yourself.
+A variable only has to be declared once, but it can be used many different times in many different places.
+- Automation: once an Env Var is created, it will not need to be recreated every time you launch the terminal.

 # Bash script

 - File name must end in .sh.